m4wright/lullaby/README.md

 ./scripts/restart.sh
 ```

-Build and restart in one step:
+Build, test and restart in one step:

 ```bash
 ./scripts/build_and_run_release.sh